AbstractUmbra/Hondana/README.md

 ## Note about upload/creation
 Following the above, this means I also cannot test manga creation or chapter creation/upload.
-These are currently a WIP.
+These are currently implemented but untested.

 ## Examples
 Please take a look at the [examples](./examples/) directory for working examples.